Prohelion/prohelion.github.io/docs/Motor_Controllers/Motor_Sense_Interfaces/WaveSculptor_Motor_Interface_Type_7/10_Position_Sensor.md

 ## Type

-The type 7 interface reads position information from a <strong>sin/cos resolver position sensor with analog outputs.</strong>
+The type 7 interface reads position information from a __sin/cos resolver position sensor with analog outputs.__

 ## Drive